 You might wonder why hay straws haven’t already become the most widespread alternatives to plastic in the cocktail world.
 Hay! founders Gilmar Arellano, Emma Grose and Alexey Savin launched their company in 2018 with what they call a “simple approach to effect necessary change.”
 Hay is hand-selected from small farmers, minimally processed and packaged in eco-friendly, unbleached craft boxes printed with soy ink.
 One pound of hay yields around 1,000 biodegradable straws that break down within two to four months.
 “Nothing on the market—not metal, bamboo, bioplastic—could hold up to the surprising amount of forces a plastic straw does—not until we found hay,” says Arellano.
 “It never gets soggy whether in a hot or cold beverage for minutes or hours.”
 Keep an eye out for their soon-to-be-released jumbo collection, which includes boba straws.

-Cons: Only one length and natural color currently available
+Cons: Only natural color currently available

 Price: $7 for 100-pack, $30 for 500-pack